 According to Wikipedia,

-North Dakota State University of Agriculture and Applied Sciences, more commonly known as North Dakota State University , is a public land-grant research university in Fargo, North Dakota.
+North Dakota State University is a public land-grant research university in Fargo, North Dakota.
 It was founded as North Dakota Agricultural College in 1890 as the state's land-grant university.
-NDSU is classified among "R1: Doctoral Universities – Very high research activity".
-As of 2021, NDSU offers 94 undergraduate majors, 146 undergraduate degree programs, 5 undergraduate certificate programs, 84 undergraduate minors, 87 master's degree programs, 52 doctoral degree programs of study, and 210 graduate certificate programs.
+As of 2021, NDSU offers 94 undergraduate majors, 146 undergraduate degree programs, 5 undergraduate certificate programs, 84 undergraduate minors, 87 master's degree programs, 51 doctoral degree programs of study, and 210 graduate certificate programs.
+It is classified among "R1-Doctoral Universities – Very High Research Activity".

 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|